Homepage

 View of Praia de Bordeira in Portugal

-From vast stretches of golden sand swept by hypnotic Atlantic rollers to lagoon islets off Mediterranean shores, Portugal's long and lovely mainland coastline offers a seemingly endless plethora of beaches to dream about.
+From vast stretches of golden sand swept by hypnotic Atlantic rollers to lagoon islets off Mediterranean shores, Portugal's long coastline has a seemingly endless plethora of beaches to dream about.

-Throw far-flung, sub-tropical island outposts into the mix, and beach-lovers can find sun-kissed sand between their toes all year round.
+Throw in far-flung, sub-tropical island outposts in places like Madeira, and beach-lovers can find sun-kissed sand between their toes all year round.

-Whether you fancy escaping the tourist trail or want to stay firmly on it, we reveal nine of the best beaches in Portugal for your next holiday.
+Whether you fancy escaping the tourist trail or want to stay firmly on it, we reveal ten of the best beaches in Portugal for your next holiday.

 With its golden sand, clear water that shades from palest turquoise to deep ultramarine, and cliffs and offshore crags of sun-bleached limestone, Praia Dona Ana is an Algarve icon so photogenic that it's a favourite setting for fashion shoots – and, of course, a favourite with Instagram junkies.